Kim Källström: Lyon

-FC Spartak Moscow
+Spartak Moscow

-On 28 July 2012, it was announced that Källström had signed with FC Spartak Moscow for €3 million plus €600,000 in potential add-ons.
+On 28 July 2012, it was announced that Källström had signed with Spartak Moscow for €3 million plus €600,000 in potential add-ons.
 On 15 September, he made his Russian Premier League debut in a 2–2 draw with Kuban Krasnodar.
 On 29 September, he scored his first goal for the club in a 3–1 against Amkar Perm.

 He played in all of Spartak's 2012–13 UEFA Champions League group matches, receiving a red card in a 2–1 defeat at Celtic on 5 December 2012.

 Loan to Arsenal

 On 31 January 2014, Källström joined Arsenal on loan for the remainder of the 2013–14 season.
 Although a back injury was discovered during his medical, it was decided Källström would still join and undergo his rehabilitation at Arsenal.
 Källström made his debut for Arsenal on 25 March against Swansea City in the Premier League, coming on in the 79th minute as a substitute for Tomáš Rosický.
 His next appearance came two weeks later in the FA Cup semi-finals against defending champions Wigan Athletic.
 Introduced as an extra-time substitute, he scored Arsenal's second spot kick in their 4–2 penalty shoot-out win which saw them advance to the final.
 Källström has gone on to describe this moment as "the greatest 15 minutes of my life."
 Three days later, he made his first start for Arsenal in a 3–1 victory against West Ham United.
 Arsenal went on to win the FA Cup; Källström was not in the match day squad for the final.
 After making four appearances in all competitions, it was announced that Källström would not return to Arsenal once his loan spell with them expired at the end of the season.
 Despite only making four appearances, Källström said he enjoyed his time at Arsenal.